what an interesting year.

 Tell us about it.

-Around this time of year, people usually start to look back at the year that was and re-evaluate everything that happened.
-This year, The Post and Courier wants to hear what you think about 2011.
+The Post and Courier wants to hear what you think about 2011.
 The catch?
 It has to be in haiku form.
 We'll print some of the best offerings on New Year's Eve in the People section.
 The deadline for submissions is Dec.
 19.

 You can write about anything you like.
 It can be serious, silly or anything in between.
 It can be related to something that happened in the news that everyone knows about, or it can be something that happened in your life that only family knows about.